 Federal Pell Grant

 Students who demonstrate financial need, who are enrolled in a Title IV eligible program, and who have not received a bachelor’s degree may qualify for this grant.
 Eligibility is determined by the Expected Family Contribution (EFC) as calculated using information provided by the student/parent on the FAFSA.
-The amount of PELL ranges up to $5815 per academic year.
+The amount of Pell Grant ranges up to $6095 per academic year effective Fall 2018.

 Federal Supplemental Educational Opportunity Grant (FSEOG)